sonlinux/cataas/README-docker.md

 ```

 **Note that the default configuration runs the service directly on port 80 since
-we assume there is a dedicated server for deployment.**
+I assume there is a dedicated server for deployment.**

 # Configuration options